michaelmccabe/Inventory-backend/Readme.md

 The API is defined using the OpenAPI 3.0 specification.

 *   The definition file is located at `src/main/resources/openapi.yaml`.
-*   The `openapi-generator-maven-plugin` is used to generate the API interfaces and model classes (`com.mictech.api` and `com.mictech.api.model`) during the `generate-sources` phase of the Maven build.
-This ensures the implementation stays in sync with the API contract.
+*   The `openapi-generator-maven-plugin` is used to generate the API interfaces and model classes (`com.mictech.api` and `com.mictech.api.model`)
+*   This ensures the implementation stays in sync with the API contract.

 ### Inventory Management